seanthegeek/seanthegeek.github.io/_posts/2024-11-25-how-bluesky-account-verification-works.md

 date: 2024-11-25 10:35 -0500
 ---

 Starting out, all Bluesky account handles end with `.bsky.social`.
-News organizations, businesses, non-profits, politicians, lawyers, celebrities, podcast hosts, bloggers, and others all have official websites that are easy to recognize.
+News organizations, businesses, non-profits, politicians, lawyers, celebrities, podcast hosts, bloggers, and others often have official websites that are easy to recognize.
 Bluesky allows any user that owns a domain name (e.g., `example.com`) or subdomain to use that domain name as their account handle.
 The result is easily identifiable [verified accounts](https://bsky.social/about/blog/4-28-2023-domain-handle-tutorial) like [@wyden.senate.gov](https://bsky.app/profile/wyden.senate.gov), [@cnn.com](https://bsky.app/profile/cn.com), [@npr.org](https://bsky.app/profile/npr.org), [@washingtonpost.com](https://bsky.app/profile/washingtonpost.com), [@arstechnica.com](https://bsky.app/profile/arstechnicia.com).

 To do this, all you or whoever manages your domain/website need to do is prove that you control the domain or subdomain in a way that a computer can verify.
 It only takes a few minutes to do and it is fully automated.
+That said, there are some disadvantages.

 ## Advantages